 If you’ve got some coding skills, the plugin has a custom template system (much like what WordPress has for content) that you can use to set up a custom layout with custom HTML and other functionality.
 Check out this page for the details: Using Participants Database Custom Templates.

-Customizing the List Layout
+Customizing the Appearance of the List

 The main way to set the layout and style of the list is by using list templates.
 Your theme will do most of the work in styling the list.
 If you want to get into the details of the layout, you’ll need to use CSS rules to make the changes you want.